Timdeltrap/Les_Sons/README.md

 #### Make sure a feature sample is loaded
 1. If no feature sample can be selected
-2. Select a feature sample
+2. Select a feature sample in the drop-down list
 3. Check whether an audio waveform is shown in the waveform display
 4. Click on the play feature button to play a single feature sample
 5. Check whether the time bar is moving over time